Christian-amakah/zerotrustlab/01-web-security/dvwa-security-testing.md

 - Regularly test applications for vulnerabilities

 ## Conclusion
 This project demonstrates how common web vulnerabilities can be exploited in a real environment.
-It highlights the importance of secure coding practices and proper input validation in preventing/mitigating attacks.
+It highlights the importance of secure coding practice and proper input validation in preventing/mitigating attacks.